 The aim for this design is to produce a moving magnet phono pre-amplifier with passive RIAA correction (no feedback).
 It uses a two-stage amplification using two 12AX7 (double triode) valves and a single (double-triode) 12AU7 for the buffer stage.

 The two triodes inside a single 12AX7 are responsible for one stage amplification for two channels.
-This configuration ensures that each channel (left and right) will be better matched as any two triodes in a single valve will be default be a better match compared to two halves from other valves.
+This configuration ensures that each channel (left and right) will be better matched as any two triodes in a single valve will be (by default assumption) a better match compared to two halves from other valves.

 The phono pre-amplifier board draws about 24mA (both channels) when running at 300Vdc supply voltage.